datastax/nodejs-driver/doc/upgrade-guide/README.md

 local replicas are initially shuffled and [between the first two nodes in the shuffled list, the one with fewer in-flight requests is selected as coordinator](https://www.eecs.harvard.edu/~michaelm/postscripts/mythesis.pdf).

+### Upgrade guide for DSE driver users

+There's a dedicated [guide for DSE driver users that plan to migrate to the `cassandra-driver`](upgrade-from-dse-driver).

 ---

 ## 4.2